Do All Fish Have Scales? - Types of Scaleless Fish

 There are numerous types of fish without scales that present different morphologies and vary in behavior.
 However, we are able to classify these species into different groups to better identify them.
 In this way, we classify them into the following groups:

-• Siluriformes: also known simply as catfish, within this group we find specimens such as the blue catfish or the thirny catfish, very characteristic for its 4 pairs of ‘whiskers’ on their jaws.
+- Siluriformes: also known simply as catfish, within this group we find specimens such as the blue catfish or the thorny catfish, very characteristic for its 4 pairs of ‘whiskers’ on their jaws.

-• Myxiniformes: this is the case of the species of hagfish, agnate fish which are some of the strangest in marine environment.
+- Myxiniformes: this is the case of the species of hagfish, agnate fish which are some of the strangest in marine environments.
 They are technically vertebrates, but they don't actually have a spine, but a long piece of cartilage instead.

-Now that we know the different groups, we can loot at some of the specific examples of scaleless fish below.
+Now that we know the different groups, we can look at some of the specific examples of scaleless fish below.
 It is true that the number of fish without scales is less than those with these structures.
-The fish that make up this smaller group can be distinguished from each other by their different morphology, distribution and way of life.
-There are some similarities which we will explain als.
+The fish that make up this smaller group can be distinguished from each other by their different morphology, distribution, and way of life.
+Despite their differences, many of these species have adapted to unique ecological niches that allow them to thrive without scales.

 Sea lamprey